Grassroots org alleges PVEC ‘abuse of power’ - Claiborne Progress

 The press release touches upon the ongoing controversy surrounding the use of allegedly toxic herbicide sprays around power line rights-of-way.

-Ball said in an interview on Sept.
-26 that PVEC has switched to herbicides that do not contain chemicals and additives that have been recently shown to cause cancer.
+Ball said in the interview that PVEC has switched to herbicides that do not contain chemicals and additives that have been recently shown to cause cancer.

 The grassroots group PVEC Member Voices was first formed to address concerns about the Cooperative’s governance, transparency and alleged financial misdeeds.